E3SM-Project/polaris/docs/developers_guide/seaice/tasks/single_column.md

 # single_column

-The `single_column` test group ({py:class}`polaris.seaice.tasks.single_column.SingleColumn`)
+The `single_column` tests in `polaris.seaice.tasks.single_column` exercise
-implements tasks that exercise column physics only.
-There are currently two task that exercises column physics only.
-Here, we describe the shared framework for this test group and the tasks.
+column physics only.
+Here, we describe the tasks and their shared framework.

 (dev-seaice-single-column-framework)=

 ## framework

-The shared step for the `single_column` test group are described in {ref}`seaice-single-column` in the User's Guide.
+The The shared framework is made up of a shared `forward` step and a set of shared namelists and streams files.

 ### forward